Skip to content

 If you’re anything like me you’re always taking photos on your holidays – literally hundreds per day.

-I never thought it would happen to me, but when I was travelling through Mexico a couple of years ago I had one fail on me, and it was soooo frustrating!
+I never thought it would happen to me, but when I was travelling through Mexico a few years my memory card failed on me, and it was soooo frustrating.

 I couldn’t take photos for days and days until I found a shop that sold overpriced, under-sized SD cards.
 Lesson learned!